IgorSokoloff/rr_with_compression_experiments_source_code/README.md

 - --stepsize_type: "theoretical" or "custom".
 At this moment, only "theoretical" is supported.
 - --max_epochs, --max_bits, --tol - stoppping criterions.
 - --factor: <float> value in $(0,+\infty)$ - constant multiplier of the theoretical stepsize.
-- --n_w - number of workers participation in the training.
+- --n_w - number of workers participating in the training.
 - --prb: <float> value in $(0,1]$.
 Proportion of batch size.
 For example, if \[--prb 0.1\] than the batch size of each worker is equal to 10% of the number of their local datasamples.

 ## Local Methods (Q-NASTYA, NASTYA-DIANA, FedCOM, and FedPAQ)